top of page

 Joint Owner & Sole Proprietor

-A Joint Borrower Sole Proprietor (JBSP) mortgage allows multiple people to apply for a mortgage, but only one person is the legal owner of the property, while the other applicants are jointly liable for the mortgage payments.
+A Joint Borrower Sole Proprietor (JBSP) mortgage allows multiple people to apply for a mortgage, but only one person is the legal owner of the property,

 Plan for your deposit!